Join the Newsletter to Keep Reading

 - SIC-13 Revenue – Barter Transactions Involving Advertising Services.

-IFRS 15, however, is not applied to the following type of contracts:
+IFRS 15, however, scopes out the following type of contracts:

-- Lease contracts – which is governed under IFRS 16 Leases
+- Lease contracts – which is subject to IFRS 16 Leases

-- Insurance contracts – which is governed under IFRS 4 Insurance Contracts
+- Insurance contracts – which is subject to IFRS 4 Insurance Contracts

 - Financial instruments and other contractual rights or obligation within the scope of IFRS 9 Financial Instruments